VideoFACT: Detecting Video Forgeries Using Attention, Scene Context, and Forensic Traces: Experiments

 From the results presented in Tables~\ref{table:results_on_our_datasets} and \ref{table:results_on_itw_datasets}, we can see that existing approaches, which reported strong performance on image forgeries, largely fail on video.
 There are multiple reasons why this may occur.

-\subheader{Effects of Video Compression} Coding and compression is well-known to have a significant effect on forensic traces~\cite{Kirchner_2010_TSOP, Popescu_2005_ITSP, Bayar_2017_ICASSP}.
-One key reason why existing networks suffer significant performance decreases on video is likely due to differences between image and video compression.

-Existing forgery detection networks are trained and validated using images.
-While many of these networks are resilient to JPEG effects, it is important to note that JPEG operates in the same manner throughout an image, irrespective of the underlying scene content.
-As a result, JPEG has a uniform effect on the forensic traces throughout an image.

-By contrast, video compression does not operate in a spatially uniform manner.
-Modern standards like H.264 utilize a large number of macroblock types within a single frame, which are chosen based on the underlying scene content, motion, and several other factors~\cite{H264}.
-Different macroblock types employ different coding techniques and parameters, resulting in different regional compression strengths throughout a frame.
-This can induce localized inconsistencies in forensic traces, which will cause existing networks to incorrectly flag some regions as fake or manipulated.
+The first reason, as mentioned in Section~\ref{sec:effect_of_video_coding}, is the effects of video compression.
+Video coding parameters vary for each macroblock, which induces localized inconsistencies in forensic traces.

-\subheader{False Alarm Effects} Another important reason why our network outperforms existing networks is its ability to avoid certain types of false alarms in unmanipulated regions.
+Another important reason is the false alarms effects in authentic regions.
 An example of this can be seen in Fig.~\ref{fig:falsification_example}.
-Here, existing networks produce false alarms in different ways that can be grouped according to how each network operates.
+Here, existing networks produce false alarms in different ways depending on each network's design.
 One set of existing approaches, such as EXIFnet, FSG, and Noiseprint, identify fake content by searching for anomalous forensic traces.
-These networks will produce false alarms in scene regions that contain little forensic information such as the sky.
-This is because these networks will often mistake low quality forensic traces for anomalous traces.
+Hence, they produce false alarms in scene regions that contain low-quality forensic information such as the sky, which is consistent with previous research~\cite{FSM}.
 Another set of approaches, such as ManTra-Net and MVSS-Net, seek to learn good forgery detection features by analyzing noise residuals and edge information.
-These techniques can false alarm when highly salient foreground objects naturally exhibit different statistics from background objects.
-This effect occurs in the man sitting on the rock in Fig.~\ref{fig:falsification_example}.
-This natural variation will cause the noise residuals and edge information in the foreground objects to appear anomalous to these networks.
+These techniques can false alarm when highly salient foreground objects , like the man on the rock in Fig.~\ref{fig:falsification_example}, naturally exhibit different statistics, i.e. sharper edges, from background objects.